Geography, Environmental Studies and Archaeology

 Taught on our outstanding Brackenhurst Campus just north of Nottingham, the Geography, Environmental Studies and Archaeology Subject Area explores the interaction between people and the environment.The Subject Area explores environmental issues, including the principles underlying the exploitation of natural resources, and waste management.

-The Natural Environment Group, our research areas include:
+The Natural Environment Group's research areas include:

 - Nutrient cycling, eutrophication and algal bloom control in aquatic environments